 This method is aimed at desensitizing the body.
 Patients are administered the type of pollen that causes their allergy in increasing doses over several years in the form of injections, pills or drops.
 The aim is to allow the body to get used to the pollen and build up a resistance to it so as to reduce or even eliminate the allergic reaction.

 Complementary medicine also has treatments to ease pollen allergy symptoms.
 You should consult a therapist to decide which method is best suited to your pollen allergy.

 Regardless of whether you opt for drugs, desensitization or complementary medicine, you'll have to pay.
 The good news is that your basic health insurance will cover the cost of certain treatments.

-Your basic health insurance may even cover the cost of some complementary medicine treatments, subject to certain conditions.
-If a properly qualified doctor provides acupuncture, for instance, the basic insurance will cover a specific number of sessions.
+It may even cover the cost of some complementary medicine treatments, subject to certain conditions – if a properly qualified doctor administers acupuncture, for instance.

 Do you have sore eyes and a runny nose but no other form of allergic reaction?
 If so, preventive desensitization might make sense, but it isn't covered by your basic health insurance.
 Supplementary insurance can help here.